-In our profession, there can be a lot of subjectivity when it comes to diagnosis and treatment.
+Before asking yourself, “is being a physical therapist worth it?” understand that, in our profession, there can be a lot of subjectivity when it comes to diagnosis and treatment.
 Our level of education and clinical experience as doctors of physical therapy seem to give us the authority to “go with our gut,” but that results in a great deal of variation from one therapist to another.
 We must keep in mind that objective measures are the foundation of our practice.
 As such, evidenced-based practice is relevant to not only making clinical decisions, but also proving that what we do actually works—and quickly.
 Instincts are great, but it’s becoming increasingly important that we support them through the diligent and discerning use of researched evidence.
 These objective findings inform and affirm the efficacy of our plans of care, and thus, improve the quality of care we provide.

 6. It can be tough to get paid for services rendered.